marcwie/corona-data-donation-long-covid/README.md

 # Setup

-In order to interact with the database create a file named `.env` in the root of the repository using the following template and filling in your credentials.
-Do not add this file to git.
+After gaining data access you can interact with the database by creating a file named `.env` in the root of the repository using the following template and filling in your credentials.
+Do not add this file to your git repository.

 ```
 HOST =